All Episodes

 This is what happens.

-By the way, there's big news out there on the on the Hurricane Katrina front.
+By the way, there's big news out there on the Hurricane Katrina front.

 Guess what, folks?

-I wonder where we first heard this, too.
+I wonder where we first heard this to.

-They overestimated the total cost of the cleanup, the fix-up, and the repairs by about a hundred bill.
+They overestimated the total cost of the cleanup, the fix-up, and the repairs by about $100 bill.

-Mary Landrew, fit to be tied that the Senate is talking about debating defense issues instead of uh grab audio somebody's 10 and 11.
+Mary Landrew, fit to be tied that the Senate is talking about debating defense issues instead of grab audio somebody's 10 and 11 and instead of dealing with the hurricane aftermath.

 Cute little baby fat Mary Landrew is whining that Louisiana isn't getting enough cash.

-Federal government sent us a third-rate FEMA, offered a second rate levy system, and now tight-fisted lending policies.
+The federal government sent us a third-rate FEMA, offered a second-rate levy system, and now tight-fisted lending policies.

 And then criticize us for not being more self-reliant.